roccons/HW-Blank-Bootstrap-Theme/readme.md

 * Prettier and eslint to lint your code.
 * Avoids browser cache for style.css and scripts.js when updated.
 * Optional stylesheet for fast styling of Contact Form 7.
-* Includes generic logo and favicon, to be replaced with the real ones (It's recommended to use [favicomatic](http://www.favicomatic.com/) to generate the favicon variations).
+* Includes generic logo and favicon, to be replaced with the real ones (There're out there several tools like [favicomatic](http://www.favicomatic.com/) to generate the favicon variations).
 * Relative URLs for image paths in posts (for portability).
 * 1 registered sidebar and 1 footer menu.
 * Theme options for storing social links, plus a helper function to insert them.